 Proper maintenance is the key to prolonging the lifespan of parking lot paint.
 Here are some things you can do to ensure those lines and stenciled spots last longer.

-In general, oil-based paints is more durable compared to water-based paints.
-But the downside is oil-based paints are more susceptible to cracking because they form a harder coat when they dry.
-This coat becomes harder and less flexible over time, resulting in brittle paint that easily cracks and chips.
+that oil-based paints are more susceptible to cracking because they form a harder coat when they dry.
+This coat becomes more rigid and less flexible over time, resulting in brittle paint that easily cracks and chips.

-But the good news is paint manufacturers have been improving the formula of water-based paints over the years so that their resistance to wear and tear is almost at par with oil-based paints.
+However, the good news is that paint manufacturers have been improving the formula of water-based paints over the years so that their resistance to wear and tear is almost on par with that of oil-based paints.

 In many cases, the more expensive the material is, the better its quality.
-So don't waste your money on cheap paint that chips off easily.
+So don't waste your money on cheap paint that chips off easily after painting parking lots.
 Instead, invest in the best traffic paint you can find and watch those lines and stenciled spots last for many years.

-Whether you're painting a parking lot or sealcoating asphalt, surface prep is a crucial part of any pavement maintenance task.
-Never skip surface prep before you start line striping because the last thing you want is for the paint to stick on dust, debris, and leaves instead of on the asphalt.
+Whether you're painting a parking lot or sealcoating asphalt, surface prep is a crucial part of pavement maintenance.
+Never skip surface preparation before starting line striping, as the last thing you want is for the paint to adhere to dust, debris, and leaves instead of the asphalt.

 Fill cracks and apply sealcoat on asphalt before you start line striping so as not to waste precious paint.